【参】IR Information

 Corporate Governance System

-On June 25, 2025, following approval at the 9th Annual General Meeting of Shareholders, the Company transitioned from a Company with a Board of Auditors to a Company with an Audit and Supervisory Committee.
-By including Audit and Supervisory Committee members in the Board of Directors, we strengthened the Board’s supervisory function and enhanced management transparency and objectivity.
-To further separate execution from oversight, we significantly delegated authority for business execution from the Board of Directors to executive directors.
-This enables faster decision-making and execution, while the Board focuses on medium- to long-term management strategies, sustainability, and other critical issues.
-Through these initiatives, we aim to reinforce our corporate governance structure and achieve sustainable growth and enhanced corporate value for the Group.
+Upon approval at the 9th Annual General Shareholders Meeting held on June 25, 2025, our company transitioned from a Company with a Board of Corporate Auditors to a Company with an Audit and Supervisory Committee.
+By including Audit and Supervisory Committee Members in the Board of Directors, who are responsible for auditing and supervising the execution of directors’ duties, we seek to further reinforce the Board’s supervisory function and enhance the transparency and objectivity of our corporate management.
+To promote the separation of business execution from oversight, we have substantially delegated decision-making authority for business execution from the Board of Directors to Executive Directors, in order to facilitate more agile decision-making and execution.
+At the same time, the Board is structured to prioritize deliberations on medium- to long-term management strategies, sustainability, and other critical management issues.
+Through these initiatives, we are committed to further strengthening our corporate governance framework and achieving sustainable growth and enhanced corporate value across the Group.

 2024